 G.H.
 Pasta Co. is a spot where you can get serious fresh pasta for around $15.
 At this casual South Lake Union lunch restaurant, your delicious plate of carbs will contain things like truffled cacio e pepe, pomodoro rigatoni with burrata, or gemelli chicken bianco ragu with cream and fennel.
 And if for some reason you're in here and don't want pasta, the $10 Nashville-style hot chicken sandwich is your order.

 If you head to Woodshop BBQ and get a smoked jalapeño mac and cheese bowl topped with pulled pork, pickled onion, and homemade barbecue sauce, and then your apartment building’s elevator breaks down, you probably won’t start wheezing in panic, because hunger is not going to be an immediate concern.
-The massive smoked meat sandwiches here are also a great deal at $10, but the loaded macaroni bowl is definitely the best value here.
-Both can also come with house-smoked portobello, if you’re vegetarian but still want to feel like you’ve ingested a cinderblock of f*cking good barbecue.
+The massive smoked meat sandwiches are also a swell deal at $13, but the loaded macaroni bowl is definitely the best value here.

-Let’s say you need to tear into a double cheeseburger, fries, and a milkshake, but you don’t hate yourself enough to eat at Dick’s.
-Pick Quick Drive In is an old-school fast food experience where you can get most things on the menu with only the rumpled bills you find in your pants pockets while doing laundry.
-Not only that, but these burgers are much better than Dick’s, and you don’t even have to stand up while eating them.
-Pile your friends inside your car at lunch or dinner and get a round of root beer floats made with actual soft serve ice cream.
+Let’s say you need to tear into a double cheeseburger, fries, and a milkshake.
+Pick-Quick Drive In is an old-school fast food experience where you can get most things on the menu with only the rumpled bills you find in your pants pockets while doing laundry.
+These burgers are much better than the ones at Dick’s, and you don’t even have to stand up while eating them.
+Pile your friends inside your car at lunch or dinner and get a round of vanilla soft serve root beer floats.